-- 1) Understand the philosophical foundations of Western political thought, the history of the U.S. Constitution and Tribal Nations, and "otherness." - 2) Define multiple political ideologies, assess the nexus of leadership and politics, and recognize political power dynamics. - 3) Develop the skills of active listening, analytical thinking, scholarly dialog, effective communication, and professional writing.
+1) Understand the philosophical foundations of Western political thought, the history of the U.S. Constitution and Tribal Nations, and "otherness" in policy design.

+2) Define multiple political ideologies, assess the nexus of leadership and politics, and recognize political power dynamics.

+3) Develop the skills of active listening, analytical thinking, scholarly dialog, effective communication, and professional writing.